On Stake, we offer three types of orders:

 A limit order is an order to buy or sell a whole number of shares at a specific price or better.

-A buy limit order can only be executed at the limit price or lower, and a sell limit order can only be executed at the limit price or higher.
-A limit order is not guaranteed to execute.
+A buy limit order can only be executed at the limit price or lower.
+A sell limit order can only be executed at the limit price or higher.
+Meaning a limit order is not guaranteed to execute.

 A market order on Stake can be placed at any time, but will only be executed when the market is open.

 A stop order is a buy or sell order that is triggered once the price of a stock hits the set stop price.
 At this point, the order is converted to a market order for the next best price of the stock in the market.

 A buy stop order is entered at a stop price above the current market price, while a sell stop is entered at a stop price below the current market price.